 in New York, Spain and Italy.

-These times have brought both gravity and grace.
+These are times of gravity and grace.

-as our activity slows.
+As our activity slows.

 Humanity shines across a distance,